Unit Converter

 Temperature Converter is part of the Conversion Tools collection.
 If you want a broader view of similar workflows, open the Conversion Tools category page or browse all QuickTools categories.

-Common next steps after this tool include Unit Converter, Length Converter and Weight Converter.
+Common next steps after this tool include Unit Converter, Length Converter and Area Converter.

 A temperature converter is an online tool that instantly translates a temperature reading from one scale to another — no mental arithmetic required.
 Whether you want to know what 100 °C is in Fahrenheit, convert a Kelvin reading to Celsius for a chemistry problem, or simply check what 98.6 °F means in metric, this tool gives you an exact answer in seconds.